-Press Menu → Continuous → "Arb" to enable arbitrary waveform function and open the arbitrary waveform selection interface, as shown in the figure below.
+Press the Shift key and its backlight turns on.
+Then press Home/Menu $\rightarrow$ Continuous $\rightarrow$ "Arb" to enable arbitrary waveform function and open the arbitrary waveform selection interface, as shown in the figure below.
+When the Shift key is not illuminated, you can directly press Arb/Help/Local to enable arbitrary waveform function.